An Alternative to LLM-based AI for Engineering Applications

 11/07/2025

 Almost all of the AI that is currently deployed makes use of large language models (LLM).
 As the name suggests, this type of algorithm is based on processing language.
 And while LLMs may excel in tasks such as creating text, audio, images and video, its usefulness diminishes quickly when making calculations based on numerical data, such as mathematical modelling, predictive modelling, and statistical analysis.
-According to Dr. Ang Xiao, technical lead of AI for materials science at SandboxAQ, large quantitive models (LQMs) are a much better tool for that type of application.
-Xiao has just presented a paper at the , which won the award for AI Battery Startup of the Year.
-The paper contained two separate case studies demonstrating how LQM-based AI had the capability to advance battery technology
+According to Dr. Ang Xiao, technical lead of AI for materials science at SandboxAQ, Large Quantitative Models (LQMs) are a much better tool for that type of application.
+Xiao has just presented a paper at the Battery Show North America 2025, which won the award for AI Battery Startup of the Year.
+The paper contained two separate case studies demonstrating how LQM-based AI had the capability to advance battery technology.

 The first of the two case studies that Xiao presented at the Battery Show concerned the prediction of battery lifetime.
-Batteries degrade, or fade, over time, and each application has a figure when they are considered spent.
+Batteries degrade, or capacity fade, over time, and each application has a figure when they are considered spent.
 For EVs that number is usually between 70% and 80% of their original capacity.
-Other applications, such as renewable energy, have lower thresholds.
+Other applications, such as energy storage, have lower thresholds.
 Each different battery chemistry degrades at different levels, and that degradation figure is hugely valuable information for OEMs, cell makers and users, who need to know the expected lifetime of the battery under its unique usage conditions, without waiting several years to let the battery cycle to the end of life.
-The fade figure of the battery can be used to calculate the lifetime, but the calculations are complex.
+The fade figure of the battery can be used to calculate the lifetime, but the accurate predictions are complex.

-Xiao says, “The traditional model of predicting battery fade measures a capacity versus voltage curve over two battery cycles, and uses the delta to predict the capacity.
+Xiao says, “The traditional model of predicting battery fade measures a capacity versus voltage curve over two battery cycles, and uses the delta to predict the end of life.
 Toyota and MIT published a paper several years ago in Nature for their own model.
 It works well for LFP batteries, but it can’t be used to predict other cell chemistries, and it can’t predict remaining useful life reliably.
-The model is not broad or not general enough.
-The method used by SandboxAQ requires additional details, such as the electrochemical impedance, resistance, and dQ/dV analysis on a particular cycle, and we transfer them as features to the trained AI, which then predicts the parameters and their weighting to enter into physical equations that allow us to predict the end of life for all different cell chemistries across different manufacturers.”
+The model is not generalizable enough.
+The method used by SandboxAQ requires additional details, such as the electrochemical pulse, Direct Current Internal Resistance (DCIR), and high-resolution differential capacitance (dQ/dV) analysis on a pair of particular cycles, and we transfer them as features to the cutting-edge AI model architecture to predict the end of life for all different cell chemistries across different manufacturers.
+SandboxAQ models help decrease battery life prediction time by 95%.”

 The second case study presented by Xiao at the Battery Show concerned new material discovery, specifically targeting new cathodes and solid-state electrolytes.
-The SandboxAQ models use machine learning ab initio simulations to understand atomic-level interactions within potential battery materials.
-They use the neural networks to predict fundamental properties (such as voltage, structural stability, and ion mobility), enabling them to sift through huge databases and identify materials that meet advanced design requirements, for example being cobalt-free, to mitigate supply-chain concerns.
-Using this technique, the company has already successfully identified and validated three new promising cathode materials.
+The SandboxAQ models use chemistry foundation models (machine learning force fields) to understand atomic-level interactions within potential battery materials.
+They use the Equiformer V2 model — a transformer-based architecture designed for modeling 3D atomic systems — to predict electronic properties (such as energies and forces) and then downstream properties (such as average voltage, structural stability, and ionic mobility), enabling them to sift through massive synthetic databases generated by Density Functional Theory (DFT) calculation, and identify materials that meet advanced design requirements, for example being cobalt-free, to mitigate supply-chain concerns.
+Using this technique, the company has already successfully identified and validated three new promising cobalt-free cathode materials.

 These two case studies are only a taste of the potential benefits that LQMs can bring to the battery market.
 There are also many other projects ongoing with a wide range of customers.
 The potential benefits of AI are now being realized.